-The cost of soliciting proxies, including expenses in connection with preparing, printing and mailing of the Notice of Annual Meeting of Shareholders, this Proxy Statement, and any additional solicitation material will be borne by InVivo.
-InVivo may engage a paid proxy solicitor to assist in the solicitation.
-Copies of solicitation materials will be furnished to brokerage houses, nominees, fiduciaries and custodians to forward to beneficial owners of InVivo's common stock, \$0.0001 par value per share (the "Common Stock"), held in their names.
-In addition to the solicitation of proxies by mail, InVivo's directors, officers and other employees may, without additional compensation, solicit proxies by telephone, facsimile, electronic communication and personal interviews.
-InVivo will also reimburse banks, brokerage firms and other custodians, nominees and fiduciaries for reasonable expenses incurred by them in sending proxy materials to shareholders.
+The cost of soliciting proxies, including expenses in connection with preparing, printing and mailing of the Notice of Annual Meeting of Shareholders, this Proxy Statement, and any additional solicitation material will be borne by our company.
+We may engage a paid proxy solicitor to assist in the solicitation.
+Copies of solicitation materials will be furnished to brokerage houses, nominees, fiduciaries and custodians to forward to beneficial owners of our common stock held in their names.
+In addition to the solicitation of proxies by mail, our directors, officers and other employees may, without additional compensation, solicit proxies by telephone, facsimile, electronic communication and personal interviews.
+We will also reimburse banks, brokerage firms and other custodians, nominees and fiduciaries for reasonable expenses incurred by them in sending proxy materials to shareholders.